Giorgio de Chirico mourned the modern world, says Jonathan Jones, by treating it like a classical ruin

 Where Böcklin's deathly isle is outside history, de Chirico's fantastic cities are littered with it.
 The myths of ancient Greece return in his art as tragic fragments.
 Abandoned Ariadne, the lamenting Niobids and the doomed lovers Hector and Andromache haunt his raked vistas of Renaissance architecture.

-Picasso's friend Apollinaire, avant-garde poet, champion of de Sade and icon of the Paris avant garde, recognized de Chirico's genius.
+Picasso's friend Apollinaire, avant-garde poet, champion of de Sade and icon of the Paris avant garde, recognised de Chirico's genius.
 He also coined the world 'Sur-realism'.
 De Chirico's influence on modern culture is in fact incalculable.
 He not only did he inspire many of the most powerful images of the Surrealist movement that took up Apollinaire's idea after World War I, but his poetic fictions echo in the works of Italo Calvino, Jorge Luis Borges and Gabriel García Márquez.

 De Chirico himself became more firmly committed to tradition after the War.
 He called his art Metaphysical and it became purer in its ossified classicism.
 He continued in this vein, in works such as Hector and Andromache, until his death in 1978.
 Such is the originality of this artist that even when he repeats himself, even when he risks kitsch in making statues of his painted figures, he remains utterly compelling.
 You can't really complain when an artist who believed that everything repeats itself eternally, repeats himself.
-Giorgio de Chirico mourns the modern world as if it were a ruin found by archeologists from a remote planet, for whom railways are as enigmatic as broken statues.
+Giorgio de Chirico mourns the modern world as if it were a ruin found by archaeologists from a remote planet, for whom railways are as enigmatic as broken statues.

 Jonathan Jones writes about art for The Guardian.